adambrgmn/indebox/README.md

 - `rest`: This one i exciting.
 You can hook your app up against a rest api and get some extras.
 Read more down below.
 - `restUrl`: Same as above.
 - `errors`: Messages and titles related to different types of errors for you to maybe make more personal, or translate if you like.
+-- `messages`: In the messages you can use som variables that will change to the correct value.
+The ones available are:
+--- `[name]`: The filename, without extension
+--- `[extension]`: The file extension
+--- `[user]`: The one who uses the document (only available if the rest api is enabled.

 Use `if (process.env.NODE_ENV !== 'production')`to make different changes during production.
 Say you're developing at home without InDesign installed.
 Then you can change the standard application to Preview.